Komainu: Heian period

+Edo period

+Starting in the Edo period the komainu began to be placed at the sandō (tr. "avenues of approach" to the shrine) and are now categorized as sandō komainu (参道狛犬).
+The much older type are called jinnai komainu (陣内狛犬).
+They can sometimes be found also at Buddhist temples, nobility residences or even private homes.

 Starting from the Edo period (1603–1868) other animals have been used instead of lions or dogs, among others wild boars, tigers, dragons and foxes.

+Parallels

 Foxes at Inari shrines

-The most frequent variant of the komainu theme is the fox, guardian of shrines dedicated to kami Inari.
+A variant of the komainu theme is the fox, acting as guardian of shrines dedicated to the Inari deity.
 There are about 30 thousand Inari shrines in Japan, and the entrance of each is guarded by a pair of fox statues.
 Often one, and sometimes both, has a sūtra roll, a key or a jewel in its mouth (sūtras are Buddhist texts, a fact which attests to the Buddhist origins of the Inari cult).
 The statues do not symbolize the animals' proverbial malice, but the magic powers they are believed to possess.
 Sometimes the guardians are painted, and in that case they are always white.
 White foxes are messengers of the kami, who is sometimes himself believed to be, and portrayed as, a fox.
 Although visible genitals are rare, the left fox is believed to be male, the right one female.

 Often the foxes wear red votive bibs similar to those worn by statues of other figures: for example, the Buddhist bodhisattva figure Jizō.
 In this case, however, the bibs seem to be purely a rite, whose origins are unclear.